Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 # Using GitHub Copilot to quickly build a Node.js application with Azure Cosmos DB and App Service

-In this workshop, we'll explore how GitHub Copilot can be used to accelerate the development and deployment of a Node.js application.
+In this workshop, we'll explore how GitHub Copilot can be used to accelerate the development and deployment of a Node.js application with Azure Cosmos DB as a data store.

 MyTodo is an [Express](https://expressjs.com/) app implementing a Todo list application.
 The application is mostly done, but needs a data service to talk to [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) so we can store and retrieve the data.
 We also need to write some documentation, complete the tests and connect it to our API.
 Finally, we'll setup a CI/CD pipeline to deploy our app to [Azure App Service](https://azure.microsoft.com/services/app-service/), using [GitHub Actions](https://github.com/features/actions).